caiobran/mstables/README.md

 - numpy
 - git

-To view the [data visualization examples][1] mentioned in the instructions, you must also have [jupyter](https://jupyter.org/) and [matplotlib](https://matplotlib.org/) installed.
+To view the [data visualization examples][1] mentioned in the instructions below, you must also have [jupyter](https://jupyter.org/) and [matplotlib](https://matplotlib.org/) installed.

 ### Installation
 Open a Linux terminal in the desired installation directory and execute `git clone https://github.com/caiobran/msTables.git` to download the project files.

 #### Command Line Interface (CLI).

 Execute `python main.py` from the project root directory to start the scraper CLI.
-If the program started correctly, you should see the following:
+If the program has started correctly, you should see the following interface:

 ![Imgur](https://i.imgur.com/aisCne1.png)

-If you are running the scraper for the first time, you must first enter `1` to create the initial database tables.
-Once that action has been completed and on subsequent runs, enter `5` to fetch data from the MorningStar API's.
+1. If you are running the scraper for the first time, enter option `1` to create the initial database tables.
+2. Once that action has been completed, and on subsequent runs, enter option `5` to download the latest data from the MorningStar [URL's](input/api.json).
+  - You will be prompted to enter the number of records you would like to update.
+You can enter a large number such as `1000000` if you would like the scraper to update all records.
+You may also enter smaller quantities if you do not want the scraper to run for a longer period of time.
+  - On average, it has taken about two days to update all records with the current program parameters and an Internet speed > 100mbps.
+  - One may want to increase the size of the multiprocessing pool in [main.py](main.py) that is used for URL requests to speed up the scraper. *However, I do not recommend doing that as the MorningStar servers will not be too happy about receiving many simultaneous GET requests from the same IP address.*

 *(documentation in progress, to be updated with instructions on remaining actions)*

-This program should work as long as the structure of the responses does not change for the API's listed in [input/api.json](input/api.json).

 ### Database tables:
 The scraper will automatically create a directory *db/* in the root folder to store the *.sqlite* files generated.
-Each file will contains a relational database with the following main tables:
+The file name is displayed in the CLI under option `0`.
+Each file created will contain a relational database with the following main tables:

-- `Master`: Main bridge table with complete list of security and exchange symbol pairs, security name, sector, industry, type, and FY end dates
+- *Master*: Main bridge table with complete list of security and exchange symbol pairs, security name, sector, industry, security type, and FY end dates
-- `MSheader`: Quote Summary data with day hi, day lo, 52wk hi, 52wk lo, forward P/E, div. yield, volumes, and current P/B, P/S, and P/CF ratios
+- *MSheader*: Quote Summary data with day hi, day lo, 52wk hi, 52wk lo, forward P/E, div. yield, volumes, and current P/B, P/S, and P/CF ratios
-- `MSValuation`: 10yr stock valuation indicators (P/E, P/S, P/B, P/C)
+- *MSValuation*: 10yr stock valuation indicators (P/E, P/S, P/B, P/C)
-- `MSfinancials`: Key performance ratios for past 10 yrs
+- *MSfinancials*: Key performance ratios for past 10 yrs
-- `MSratio_cashflow`, `MSratio_financial`, `MSratio_growth`, `MSratio_profitability`, `MSratio_efficiency`: Financial performance ratios for past 10 yrs
+- *MSratio_cashflow*, *MSratio_financial*, *MSratio_growth*, *MSratio_profitability*, *MSratio_efficiency*: Financial performance ratios for past 10 yrs
-- `MSreport_is_yr`, `MSreport_is_qt`: Income Statements for past 5 yrs and 5 qtrs, respectively
+- *MSreport_is_yr*, *MSreport_is_qt*: Income Statements for past 5 yrs and 5 qtrs, respectively
-- `MSreport_bs_yr`, `MSreport_bs_qt`: Balance Sheets for past 5 yrs and 5 qtrs, respectively
+- *MSreport_bs_yr*, *MSreport_bs_qt*: Balance Sheets for past 5 yrs and 5 qtrs, respectively
-- `MSreport_cf_yr`, `MSreport_cf_qt`: Cash Flow Statements for past 5 yrs and 5 qtrs, respectively
+- *MSreport_cf_yr*, *MSreport_cf_qt*: Cash Flow Statements for past 5 yrs and 5 qtrs, respectively

 See Jupyter notebook [data_overview.ipynb][1] for examples on how to create DataFrame objects to manipulate and visualize the data.